zakariachtaibi/zakariachtaibi/README.md

 ### <div align="center">👋 Hello there!
-I'm Ayman Elomari, a passionate beginner in the world of coding and software development.</div>
+I'm Zakaria Chtaibi, a passionate beginner in the world of coding and software development.</div>

 - 🌱 I'm currently exploring various programming languages and technologies to expand my knowledge and skills.
 I believe in the power of continuous learning and growth.